web3swift-team/web3swift/README.md

 CocoaPods is not supported.

 ### Create Web3 Provider
-Currently web3swift supports only HTTP provider.
+Currently, web3swift supports only HTTP providers.
 WebSocket provider support was removed and is planned to be rebuilt from scratch.
 To create a Web3HttpProvider you only need an RPC URL:
 ```swift
 try await Web3HttpProvider(url: yourRpcUrl)
 ```

-But if you know chain ID upfront it's better to specify one as well as with chain ID initializer won't have to ask the RPC for it and thus you guarantee that initializer completes successfully without any asynchronous calls, considering your URL starts uses `http/s` scheme:
+But if you know chain ID upfront it's better to specify one as well as with chain ID, the initializer won't have to ask the RPC for it and thus you guarantee that the initializer completes successfully without any asynchronous calls, considering your URL using `http/s` scheme:
 ```swift
 let optionalChainId: Networks = .Custom(networkID: 42)
 try await Web3HttpProvider(url: rpcUrl, network: optionalChainId)
 ```

-Specify keystore for the Web3HttpProvider if you want `web3.personal` namespace to work as it relies on the keystore and password:
+Specify a keystore manager for the Web3HttpProvider if you want `web3.personal` namespace to work as it relies on the keystore and password:
 ```swift
 try await Web3HttpProvider(url: rpcUrl, network: optionalChainId, keystoreManager: optionalKeystoreManager)
 ```

 ### Create Web3 Object
-Creating Web3 object is quite simple once you have a Web3 HTTP provider:
+Creating a Web3 object is quite simple once you have a Web3 HTTP provider:
 ```swift
 Web3(provider: provider)
 ```